What happens to your brain during meditation?

 Why does Only Innocence™ Holistic Lifestyle & Well-Being Consulting use the Muse headband for guided meditation?

-Simple; the Muse headband offers an exceptionally simple meditation experience!
+The Muse headband offers an exceptionally simple meditation experience!
 Only Innocence™ selected the Muse headband because it allows the ability to teach you meditation using real-time feedback and quantifiable results.
-With the Muse headband, we can work together in 3 convenient ways:
+With the Muse headband, we can work together from virtually anywhere :

 I will teach you how to identify what it feels like to have a calm vs wandering mind.